tpenguinltg/cthulhu/CONTRIBUTING.md

 6. Create a pull request on this repo's `master` branch.
 List the next level code, any false level codes that your level has, and all level branches.
 Optionally add some additional notes, but don't provide a solution.
 Use the pull request template provided to help you.
+A filled-out example can be found in `pull-request-example.md`.
 7. Keep your fork available until your pull request is closed.
 8. Be prepared to update your level in case your level needs work or another level is accepted before yours. `git branch -m` is your